-Goldschmidt's algorithm[8] is based on a dual iteration.
+Goldschmidt's algorithm [Patterson and Hennessy 1990] is based on a dual iteration.
 To compute B/A we first find an approximation to 1/A = A'.
 We then initialize x = BA' and y = AA'.
 Next, we iterate until convergence.

-- 1. r = 2 y.
+(1) r = 2 - y.

-- $2. \ y = ry.$
+(2)

+$$y = ry$$

+.

-- 3. x = rx.
+(3) x = rx.

-If AA' is sufficiently close to 1, the iteration converges quadratically.
+If $0 \leq AA' < 2$, the iteration converges quadratically.
 A similar algorithm can be derived for square root.
 Round-off errors will not be damped out because Goldschmidt's algorithm is not self-correcting.
-In order to get accurate results, we will have to carry extra digits through the calculation.
+In order to get accurate results, we will have to maintain throughout the calculation more digits than appear in the final result.
 While carrying an extra word of precision is not a problem in a multiprecision calculation, the extra digits required will slow down a calculation that could have been done with quad precision hardware.